University college (Scandinavia)

-A university college (Swedish: högskola; Norwegian: høyskole, høgskole or høgskule; Danish: professionshøjskole; literally meaning "high school" and "professional high school") in Denmark, Norway, Sweden and Finland is an independent institution that provides tertiary education (bachelor's and master's degrees) and quaternary education (PhD).
+In Denmark, Norway, and Sweden, a university college (Swedish: högskola; Norwegian: høyskole, høgskole or høgskule; Danish: professionshøjskole; literally meaning "high school" and "professional high school") is an independent institution that provides tertiary education (bachelor's and master's degrees) and quaternary education (PhD).
 Most of these institutions traditionally had an emphasis on less academic and more vocational programmes such as teacher or nursing education as well as shorter technical education; historically, these institutions were somewhat similar to a Fachhochschule in Germany and to a Polytechnic in the United Kingdom.
 The term is also used for some specialized universities.

 Today, the distinction between university colleges and universities is of less importance in Sweden and Norway.
 In Denmark, university colleges grant non-academic degrees, but these may in some cases give access to further education at master level at a university.

-Situation in Scandinavia

 Sweden

 The Swedish government is the only entity that can attribute university status.
-However, the exact situation of Swedish university colleges varies in that respect, i.e. many them may are engaged in substantial research and grant doctoral degrees in a number of fields.
+However, the exact situation of Swedish university colleges varies in that respect, i.e. many them may are engaged in research and grant doctoral degrees in a number of fields.
 The main difference between an institution with full university status and a university college lies in the larger variety of academic subjects offered at a university, and the traditional right of the university to award doctoral degrees in any field.